joshirishabh631/CPU-Comparison/Comparison_report.md

 ### time module

-* **Firstly we are comparing "For and While loop" as per the time taken by both of them while execution.
+* **Firstly we are comparing `For` and `While` loop as per the time taken by both of them while execution.
 We have used **"Time"** Module for checking that how much time did "For loop" takes to be executed and same for "While loop".**

 **Example code-**
 ```python